1. Policy Statement

 Reviews should focus on people’s views and experiences, on quality of service and on outcomes and not on containment or management of the original problem.
 (Transforming Care, Department of Health, 2012)

 Monitoring and reviewing an out of area placement presents specific challenges caused by geographical distance and these functions cannot be delegated, although the assistance of the host authority can be made use of in discharging these duties.
 This, together with the isolation from family, friends and other support networks can make someone more vulnerable to abuse and can place them at greater risk of poor service, exploitation or abuse not being identified and addressed.
 This makes close monitoring of out of area placements more important than ever.
-Full use should be made of all monitoring tools available including electronic and social media, telephone contact with the customer, actively seeking the views of friends and family and the use of advocates or peer advocates in the area local to the placement.
-Monitoring and review should focus on the views and experience of the customer and their family, on quality of service and on progress towards the outcomes stated in the placement plan.
+Full use should be made of all monitoring tools available including electronic and social media, telephone contact with the person, actively seeking the views of friends and family and the use of advocates or peer advocates in the area local to the placement.
+Monitoring and review should focus on the views and experience of the person and their family, on quality of service and on progress towards the outcomes stated in the placement plan.
 If abuse is suspected to have occurred, a referral should be made to the safeguarding team in the area local to the placement and the outcome should be monitored.

 7. Current Out of Area Placements

-Anyone currently in an out of area placement must have their needs, care plan and service reviewed as soon as possible with the focus as stated above.
+Anyone currently in an out of area placement must have their needs, care and support plan and service reviewed as soon as possible with the focus as stated above.
 Unless it is demonstrably in the person’s best interest to remain permanently where they are, a clear written plan should be produced which specifies the desired outcomes of the placement, the milestones towards achievement of those outcomes, agreed inputs and a timescale to return home.
 People should not remain in out of area placements simply because it would be challenging to facilitate their return and support them locally.

 8. Links with Commissioning